MUSIC MAN History

 MUSIC MAN/StingRay 1992

-Starting in 1989, the "Superior Truss Rod System" was introduced, changing to a wheel nut that allows truss rod adjustment from the underside of the neck.
+Starting in 1989, the design was changed to the "Superior Truss Rod System," a wheel nut that allows the truss rod to be adjusted from the bottom of the neck.

-Around this time, the 3-band EQ was adopted.
-Controls became Volume/Treble/Middle/Bass, and the jack was changed to a side jack.
+Around this time, a 3-band EQ was introduced.
+It featured Volume, Treble, Mid, and Bass controls and was moved to a side jack.

 Joint Plate